ilona-asa/cautious-barnacle/docs/DEPLOYMENT.md

 ## Security notes

-- **GitHub Secret** — never committed; only used in Actions.
+- **GitHub Secrets** — never committed; only used during the Actions build.
-- **Password gate** (`AI=AsaIrene`) — casual privacy; password is visible in page source.
+- **Password** — stored as `SITE_PASSWORD` secret.
+At deploy time, Actions hashes it with **bcrypt** and writes `auth-config.js` containing **only the hash**.
+The plaintext password is never in Git or in deployed HTML.
+- **Limitation** — validation still runs in the browser (GitHub Pages is static).
+A determined person could brute-force the bcrypt hash offline.
+This is much stronger than plaintext in source, but not bank-grade auth.
+- **Service account JSON** — keep in `GDRIVE_SERVICE_ACCOUNT_JSON` secret only; never commit `birthdayproject-*.json` to Git.
-- **Deployed media URLs** — anyone who passes the password can still copy direct file URLs from the slideshow.
-For a birthday gift this is usually acceptable.
+- **Deployed media URLs** — direct file URLs may still work without the gate.
+Acceptable for a birthday gift.
 - **Private repo** — keeps code off public GitHub; Pages on private repos requires GitHub Pro.
-Public repo + no assets in Git is a common free compromise.